antimof/UxPlay/README.md

    below 30 fps might be useful to reduce latency if you are running more than one instance of uxplay at the same time.

+**-o** turns on an "overscanned" option for the display window.
+This reduces the image resolution by using some of the pixels requested by  option -s wxh (or their default values 1920x1080) by adding an empty boundary frame of unused pixels (which would be lost in a full-screen dispaly that overscans, and is not displayed by gstreamer).
+   Recomnendation: **don't use this option**.

 **-p**  allows you to select the network ports used by UxPlay (these need to be opened if the server is behind a firewall).
-By itself, -p sets "legacy" ports TCP 7100, 7000, 7001, UDP 6000, 6001, 7011.   -p n (e.g. -p 35000)  sets TCP and UDP ports n, n+1, n+2.
+By itself, -p sets "legacy" ports TCP 7100, 7000, 7001, UDP 6000, 6001, 7011.   -p n (e.g. -p 35000)  sets TCP and UDP ports n, n+1, n+2.  -p n1,n2,n3 (comman separated values) sets each port separatey; -p n1,n2 sets ports n1,n2,n2+1.  -p tcp n or -p udp n sets just the TCP or UDP ports.
 Ports must be in the range [1024-65535].

 If the -p option is not used, the ports are chosen dynamically (randomly),